-The F2808 contains 64K x 16 of embedded flash memory, segregated into four 16K X 16 sectors.
-The F2806 has 32K X 16 of embedded flash, segregated into four 8K X 16 sectors.
-The F2801/UCD9501 devices contain 16K X 16 of embedded Flash (four 4K X 16 sectors).
-All three devices also contain a single 1K x 16 of OTP memory at address range 0x3D 7800 - 0x3D 7BFF.
+The F2809 contains 128K x 16 of embedded flash memory, segregated into eight 16K x 16 sectors.
+The F2808 contains 64K x 16 of embedded flash memory, segregated into four 16K x 16 sectors.
+The F2806 and F2802 have 32K x 16 of embedded flash, segregated into four 8K x 16 sectors.
+The F2801 device contains 16K x 16 of embedded flash, segregated into four 4K x 16 sectors.
+All five devices also contain a single 1K x 16 of OTP memory at address range 0x3D 7800 - 0x3D 7BFF.
 The user can individually erase, program, and validate a flash sector while leaving other sectors untouched.
 However, it is not possible to use one sector of the flash or the OTP to execute flash algorithms that erase/program other sectors.
 Special memory pipelining is provided to enable the flash module to achieve higher performance.
 The flash/OTP is mapped to both program and data space; therefore, it can be used to execute code or store data information.
 Note that addresses 0x3F7FF0 - 0x3F7FF5 are reserved for data variables and should not contain program code.

-The F2808/F2806/F2801 Flash and OTP wait states can be configured by the application.
-This allows applications running at slower frequencies to configure the flash to use fewer wait states.
+The F2809/F2808/F2806/F2802/F2801 Flash and OTP wait-states can be configured by the application.
+This allows applications running at slower frequencies to configure the flash to use fewer wait-states.

 Flash effective performance can be improved by enabling the flash pipeline mode in the Flash options register.
-With this mode enabled, effective performance of linear code execution will be much faster than the raw performance indicated by the wait state configuration alone.
+With this mode enabled, effective performance of linear code execution will be much faster than the raw performance indicated by the wait-state configuration alone.
 The exact performance gain when using the Flash pipeline mode is application-dependent.

-For more information on the Flash options, Flash wait-state, and OTP wait-state registers, see the TMS320x280x System Control and Interrupts Reference Guide (literature number SPRU712).
+For more information on the Flash options, Flash wait-state, and OTP wait-state registers, see the TMS320x280x, 2801x, 2804x DSP System Control and Interrupts Reference Guide (literature number SPRU712).